ryanstraits/ryanstraits.github.io/_posts/2008-09-17-two-thousand-great.md

 author: ryanstraits
 image: /assets/images/squarespace/radiohead.jpg
 ---
-*A word of caution: This was originally posted on a previous blog of mine.
-Some references and links may be broken.
-The jokes certainly will be.*

----

 P[re].S. - many apologies for the increasing lengths of time between blog posts.
 In my defense, I had a blog nearly typed up a few weeks ago but somehow it vanished into the digital ooze.